Hailey-Ross/hails.Monitor/database_version/SQL/README.md

 - ✅ First-time setup (required)
 - ✅ Rebuilding the database from scratch

-**Do not skip this step.** All other scripts depend on these tables and triggers existing.
+**Do not skip this step.** All other scripts in this directory demand that these tables and triggers exist.

 ---